jwswj/jwswj.com-infra/README.md

-The repo contains the infrastructure for jwswj.com
+# Infrastructure for jwswj.com

+## Overview

+Terraform managing Cloudflare and AWS.

+Static files in a S3 bucket behind Cloudflare.

+Deployment of infrastructure managed by AWS CodePipeline and CodeBuild.

-# Setup
+## Local Setup

 1. Install terraform `brew install terraform`
 2. Setup AWS configuration (`~/.aws/configuration`) to have a `jwswj` profile
-3. Create `terraform.tfvars` that contains variables for authenticating against Cloudflare and other variables not checked in to version control
+3. Create `terraform.tfvars` that contains 2 variables for authenticating against Cloudflare

-# Running
+## Running

 1. `terraform plan`
 2. `terraform apply`

-# Details
+## Things I'll never remember

-Terraform state is stored in a private S3 bucket: `jwswj.com.terraform.state`
+Terraform state is stored in a private S3 bucket: `jwswj.com.terraform.state`.
+It's configured via code, rather than via a command that many people seem to use.

+There is no staging environment, only dev & production.

+## Todo

+- [ ] Convert CodePipeline and CodeBuild configuration to Terraform